WaylonWalker/find-kedro/docs/examples/iris.md

 A best-practice setup includes initialising git and creating a virtual environment before running `kedro install` to install project-specific dependencies.
 Refer to the Kedro documentation: https://kedro.readthedocs.io/
 ```

-Next cd into the `find-kedro-iris` example directory install kedro dependencies and
+Next cd into the `find-kedro-iris` example directory, install kedro dependencies, and
 the project itself.
-It is very important that if you have any imports that are
-fully qualified/absolute i.e `from find_kedro_iris.pipeline.data_engineering import pipeline`
+It is very important that if you have any imports that are fully qualified/absolute i.e `from find_kedro_iris.pipeline.data_engineering import pipeline`
-that you install the project otherwise `find-kedro` will not not be able to process
+that you install the project otherwise `find-kedro` will not be able to process
 the imports.

 ``` console